gopicolo/Eiyuu-Shigan-Tool/README.md

 ---

+## Font information

+The font used by the game is Shift-JIS based, and stored in the file ASC8_16.FNT.
+You can edit the font to add new characters (such as accented letters) if needed for your translation.
+The font can be opened and viewed in Crystal Tile 2 with the following settings:

+Width: 8

+Height: 16

 ## Notes

 - The tool works specifically with **Eiyuu Shigan - Gal Act Heroism (Saturn)** file structure and encoding.